Gholamrezadar/gholamrezadar/README.md

 - [Kernel Convolution Bokeh Simulation](https://github.com/Gholamrezadar/kernel-convolution-bokeh-simulation) A simple kernel convolution based bokeh simulator.
 - [Tilable Texture Vizualizer](https://github.com/Gholamrezadar/tileable-texture-vizualizer) A helper tool to crop a tileable portion of a texture.
 - [OpenCV Face Filter](https://github.com/Gholamrezadar/snapchat-face-filter) A Snapchat-like face filter implementation using Python and OpenCV.

+Desktop Apps
+- [GHD Game Launcher](https://github.com/Gholamrezadar/ghd_game_launcher) An offline launcher for Games and Applications made with Qt and QML.
+- [GHDcode](https://github.com/Gholamrezadar/GHDcode) A simple text editor written in C++ using raylib.

 🌐 Web Dev
 - [Github Direct Downloader](https://github.com/Gholamrezadar/github-direct-downloader)[🔗](https://github-direct-downloader.vercel.app/) Want to download a just one folder or a single file from a Github repo?